-My trip to Philly cannot begin without getting a real Philly Cheese Steak so our first stop was Reading Terminal Market, one of the oldest and largest enclosed public markets in the U.S.
+My trip to Philly cannot begin without first getting a REAL Philly Cheese Steak so our first stop was Reading Terminal Market, one of the oldest and largest enclosed public markets in the U.S.

-We didn’t intend to spend a lot of time here, but this place offers so much to see and eat!
+We didn’t intend to spend a lot of time here, but this place offers so much to see and eat, so we hung out there for a while!
 Plus it was indoors and warm 🙂 .

-I’m probably one of the biggest history nerds out there so I was not going to leave Philly without seeing the Liberty Bell.
+Being one of the biggest history nerds out there, I was not going to leave Philly without seeing the Liberty Bell.
 I think the Winter time is the way to go when visiting the Liberty Bell because we got to enjoy the exhibits, the docents, and the Bell for as long as we wanted and again we did not have to be lost in a huge crowd.